iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 1 - Get IR Proximity Values with Timestamp

 Request a response packet with Command 1 and matching ID containing values from the leftmost six IR proximity sensors.
+This command is only supported in protocol version 1.4 or greater.

 <table>
   <tr>